-What to do in Charlotte Travel back in time to Mecklenburg County’s beginnings at Historic Rosedale Plantation (3427 N. Tryon St.).
-Nicknamed Frew’s Folly by its neighbors, the plantation with its striking Federal-style architecture and yellow trim provides a contrast to the usual plank-and-log homes of the early 19th century.
-Along with showcasing the plantation's obvious aesthetics, tours examine the lives and times surrounding the people who lived and worked there.
+What to do in Charlotte Ponder Mecklenburg County’s beginnings at Historic Rosedale Plantation (3427 N. Tryon St.).
+Nicknamed Frew’s Folly by its neighbors, the site with its Federal-style architecture and yellow trim provides a contrast to the usual plank-and-log homes of the early 19th century.
+Along with showcasing the plantation's obvious aesthetics, tours encompass the lives and times surrounding the people who lived and worked there, including enslaved African Americans.

 Levine Museum of the New South

-Chart the growth of Charlotte as well as the region at the Levine Museum of the New South (200 E. Seventh St.).
+Chart the growth of Charlotte as well as the region at the Levine Museum of the New South (401 S. Tryon St.).
 Multisensory displays and themed stations characterize social culture and history of the post-Civil War years.
 The area’s reliance on cotton gave way to industry, and though slavery was abolished, Jim Crow laws continued to segregate the races.
 To get a sense of the times, have a seat at an old-fashioned “diner” and relive sit-in protests with on-site videos and commentary.

 Reflect on African American contributions to the arts at the Harvey B. Gantt Center for African-American Arts + Culture (551 S. Tryon St.).
 Within a building clad in panels designed to look like West African textiles, the museum features diversity-inspired paintings and other art objects.

 Expand your repertoire with a trip to the Mint Museum Uptown (500 S. Tryon St.).
 The modern, 145,000-square-foot museum includes notable American, contemporary and European collections.
 Even kids can get involved with creative, in-gallery activities.